British-Columbia/Provincial-Court/Rules of Procedure/Department Policies/Department 3 Policies.md

 **Rule 3 - Submission of Motions:** All motions are required to be submitted no less than 24 hours before a hearing.
 Motions that are submitted past this period will not be reviewed.
 All parties are given 48 hours to oppose any motion that is submitted before the court.
 All motions are to be submitted to the Courtroom Clerk through the case specific discord channel.
 Motions must also be CC’d to the District Court Clerk through the appropriate Court’s DiscordApp channel.

-**Rule 3.1 - Document Form:** All motions submitted to the Court must be compliant with the Rules of of Procedure for the Provincial Court of British Columbia.
+**Rule 3.1 - Document Form:** All motions submitted to the Court must be compliant with the Rules of of Procedure for the Vancouver Municipal Court.
 The Court requires that all be in portable document form (PDF).
 Motions submitted to the Courtroom Clerk through Google Docs will not be processed.

 **Rule 4 - Discovery:** Discovery is prescribed by the Court upon request.
 Unless otherwise requested, discovery will be issued a cutoff exactly 24 hours before the agreed upon time for trial hearing.
 Any discovery submitted after the processing cutoff requires consent from both parties to become admitted.
 Discovery is submitted in the case channel.